Quickstart

 - a safe environment for verifying the CLI and runtime lifecycle

-See the full examples in Usage and Setup and Exposure.
+See the full examples in Usage, Setup and Exposure, and Inline Selector Reference.

 Important platform note